rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 Together these classes decide on the business rules.
 Not having outside dependencies makes them easy to unit-test and improves the stability of the code.

-> While I earlier wrote not to use outside libraries in domain code.
-I sometimes use extremely stable libraries that
+> While I earlier wrote not to use outside libraries in domain code, sometimes I use extremely stable libraries that
 > don't have outside dependencies themselves.
 An example of a library is [Assert](https://github.com/beberlei/assert).
 > I feel this is perfectly fine in some of these cases, but do use outside libraries carefully.